cheuklau/airbnb-analysis/README.md

 2. What are the top characteristics of a listing that impact the popularity of a listing?
 3. Are there specific neighborhoods or property types that are preferred in a listing?

 The accompanying Medium article is [here](https://medium.com/@cheuk.lau/a-data-centric-look-into-seattle-airbnb-22fb137dee3).

-The full [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) process performed in this study is discussed in the Jupter notebook.
+The full [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) process performed in this study is discussed in the Jupyter notebook.

 ## File Descriptions